 The upgrades will help to move cross border traffic more efficiently, and the project will extend safety benefits to the local road networks too.
 These improvements support border enhancements the Canada Border Services Agency (CBSA) has implemented at the Aldergrove/Lynden border crossing.

-The summary report which details all the comments and feedback submitted from stakeholders will be posted to the site following public engagement.
-Please check back to review the summary report when posted.
+The summary report which details all the comments and feedback submitted from stakeholders will be posted to the engagement site following public engagement.